-2021 2020 Metric 2a - New supply delivered (social housing units) % 0% 0% Metric 2b - New supply delivered (non-social housing units) % 0% 0%

-This metric sets out the number of new social housing and non-social housing units that have been acquired or developed in the year as a proportion of total social housing units and non-social housing units owned at period end.
-The Charity's focus is on maintaining its existing properties into the future and currently does not have the financial capacity to develop new properties.

-2021 2020 Metric 3 - Gearing % 13% 13%

-This metric assesses how much of the adjusted assets are made up of debt and the degree of dependence on debt finance.
+2021 2020 Metric 2a - New supply delivered (social housing units) % 0% 0% Metric 2b - New supply delivered (non-social housing units) % 0% 0% This metric sets out the number of new social housing and non-social housing un developed in the year as a proportion of total social housing units and non-social end.
+The Charity's focus is on maintaining its existing properties in to the future a financial capacity to develop new properties. housing units s owned at p period 2021 2020 Metric 3 - Gearing % 0% 1% This metric assesses how much of the adjusted assets are made up of debt and debt finance.
 The Charity has no loans or overdraft facilities.
-The decreasing negative ratio from 2019 to 2020 is due to the surplus generated during the year and the absence of any planned maintenance expenditure.
-The tangible fixed assets which the cash and loans are compared to is also relatively low as there is no cost associated with the original cost of the properties, only subsequent capitalised repairs expenditure.

-2021 2020 Metric 4 - EBITDA MRI interest cover % 1375% 1488%

-This metric is a key indicator for liquidity and investment capacity.
+The tangible fixed as are compared to is also relatively low as there is no cost associated with the origi subsequent capitalised repairs expenditure. ssets which the ne cash and loans 2021 2020 Metric 4 - EBITDA MRI interest cover % 11,214% 2,111% This metric is a key indicator for liquidity and investment capacity.
 It seeks to measure the level of surplus that a registered provider generates, adjusted for amortisation and depreciation, compared to interest payable.
 The Charity has no loans or overdraft facilities and, therefore, no interest payable.

-2021 2020 Metric 5 - Headline social housing cost per year 3,538 3,238

-This metric assesses the headline social housing cost per unit as defined by the Regulator.
-The increase in the cost per unit for 2021 is due to the increased routine maintenance costs incurred in the year.

-2021 2020 Metric 6a - Operating margin (social housing lettings) % Metric 6b - Operating margin (overall) % 31% 32% 33% 33%

-This metric demonstrates the profitability of operating assets before exceptional expenses are taken into account.
-Increasing margins are one way to improve the financial efficiency of a business.
-In assessing this ratio, it is important that consideration is given to registered providers' purpose and objectives (including their social objectives).
-For the Charity the decrease in 2021 is due to the increased routine maintenance costs incurred.

-incurred.
-2021 2020 Metric 7 - Return on Capital Employed (ROCE) % 8% 9%
+2021 2020 Metric 5 - Headline social housing cost per year 3,600 3,365 This metric assesses the headline social housing cost per unit as defined by the F cost per unit for 2021 is due to the increased major repairs costs incurred in the year he increase in the : 2021 2020 Metric 6a - Operating margin (social housing lettings) % 22% 22% Metric 6b - Operating margin (overall) % 29% 29% This metric demonstrates the profitability of operating assets before exceptional ex Increasing margins are one way to improve the financial efficiency of a busines important that consideration is given to registered providers' purpose and obj objectives).
+For the Charity the relatively high ratios for 2021 are a result of ther major repairs and routine maintenance expenditure in the year. s.
+In assessi ectives (incli ing this ratio uding their s , it is social 2021 2020 Metric 7 - Return on Capital Employed (ROCE) % 3% 3% , D